-The human body is a fascinating structure that can perform some amazing feats.
-It requires input from the environment in order to function and must also release the waste products that it makes.
+The human body is a fascinating structure that can perform some very impressive feats.
+In order to perform these feats, the body needs input from the environment and must release the waste products that it makes.
 The regular input of oxygen and output of carbon dioxide via the respiratory system is vital.
 This system has some interesting and sometimes surprising features.

-Respiration and Breathing - What's the Difference?
+Difference Between Respiration and Breathing

-Respiration is a multi-step process involving the respiratory system, the circulatory system and tissue cells.
+Respiration is a multi-step process involving the respiratory system, the circulatory system, and tissue cells.
 Unfortunately, the word "respiration" is often used instead of "breathing", which can be confusing for a biology student.
-When it's used in its technical sense, the term "respiration" refers to more than just breathing.
+When it's used in its technical sense, the term respiration refers to more than just breathing.

 Respiration is often said to involve four processes, as described below.
 The respiratory system is involved in the first two steps.

 - Breathing (ventilation): the inhalation of oxygen and the exhalation of carbon dioxide